theNewDynamic/oregonsadventurecoast.com/content/blog/2016-01-19-romancing-the-coast-on-valentines-day.md

 ### 4) The Charleston Crab Feed

 Enjoy a great feast at the annual <a href="/listings/annual-charleston-crab-feed/" target="_blank">Charleston Crab Feed</a> Saturday February 13, 2016!
-After the crab feed, make it a perfect day with <a href="/listings/wine-chocolate-tasting/" target="_blank">wine and chocolate tastings</a> at Charleytown.
+After the crab feed, make it a perfect day with wine and chocolate tastings at Charleytown.

 ### 5) See the New Exhibits at the Coos Art Museum